lazerwalker/cortado/README.md

 Cortado is an iPhone app to help you track your caffeine consumption habits.
 Besides letting you manually enter caffeine data, it detects when you are at a coffee shop and automatically prompts you to input data right from your lock screen or watch.

+For more information on the ideas behind Cortado, check out the [blog post](http://blog.lazerwalker.com/2015/06/25/location-as-intent-introducing-cortado.html) introducing it.

-Cortado is available for sale on the [App Store]().
-While this codebase will allow you to build and run the app for free, if you use Cortado on a regular basis I'd ask you to please buy it to help support future development.
+Cortado is available for sale on the [App Store](https://itunes.apple.com/us/app/cortado/id969899327).
+While this codebase will allow you to build and run the app for free, if you actually use Cortado, please buy it on the App Store to help support future development.

 ## Setup